chered/chered.github.io/about.markdown

 permalink: /about/
 ---

-This a collection of my views and experiences, tech tips, tutorials and other tech topics on web development.
+This is a collection of my views and experiences, tech tips, tutorials and other tech topics on web development.